peitalin/L2-eigenlayer-restaking/README.md

 Bridging times depend on the finality times of source and destination chains.
 It currently takes +20 minutes to bridge a message [Base and ZkSync has finality times of 20min, ETH is 15min](https://docs.chain.link/ccip/concepts/ccip-execution-latency#finality)

+Tests dependencies note: We deploy Eigenlayer contracts as part of our tests, and Eigenlayer depends on Open Zepplin v4.7, however our protocol uses Open Zeppelin v5.
+So we use [context aware remappings](https://github.com/foundry-rs/foundry/issues/1855) to use v5 along with v4.7.

 <a name="sepolia-L2-restaking-example"/>